| WORD, construction. One or more syllables which when united convey an

 such writs, are not called trespasses, but have the general name of torts, wrong

+or grievances.
 3. The writs of trespass on the case, though invented thus, pro re nata, in

 various forms, according to the nature of the different wrongs which